joshbruce/fourth-earth-raw/public/content.md

 Living beings have a setting- and theme-appropriate:

 1. name to easily identify that living being.
-2. type of being the life form is.
+2. type for the life form.

+Cally the earthworm, for example.

 All living beings have a life battery representing their current health with a maximum value of 10.

-At this point, a basic Fourth Earth RAW life form is created.
+At this point, a basic Fourth Earth RAW character is created.

 ## Interacting with the setting

 Every action starts with an intent and an opposing force.

-The opposing force is represented by a challenge level which is based on qualities of the opposing force and then overcome by the being attempting to accomplish their intent.
+The opposing force is represented by a challenge level which is based on qualities of the opposing force and then overcome by the character attempting to accomplish their intent.

 For an action to be considered resolved, we must answer all of the following questions:

-- Did the being succeed?
+- Did the character succeed?
 - How was the outside world affected?

 Consider the following, separate actions: climbing a tree and attacking a rat, respectively.